 Brenci Patiño, assistant professor of Spanish, and Doris Dodson, visiting assistant professor of social work and field work coordinator, are the first recipients of grants from the new High-Impact Engaged Education Fund.
-The fund accomplishes one of several goals of the Spencer Center Endowment, created as a priority of the college’s current multi-million-dollar fundraising effort, Ever Ahead: The Campaign for Mary Baldwin College.
+The fund accomplishes one of several goals of the Spencer Center Endowment, created as a priority of the college’s current multi-million-dollar fundraising effort, Ever Ahead: The Campaign for Mary Baldwin University.

 Patiño, who joined Mary Baldwin in 2011 and has taught U.S. Latina/o Literature and Culture for three semesters, will use her grant to refine the itinerary for a proposed new Spring Break or May Term course to explore Latino culture in New York City.
 Patiño traveled to the Big Apple in March to scope out potential locations for her class to visit, including neighborhoods such as Manhattan’s Loisaida and Washington Heights, and cultural centers such as El Museo del Barrio and The Mexican Cultural Institute of New York.
 She also envisions students attending lectures at Columbia University and the City University of New York as well as a live performance at Repertorio Español.

 “My hope is that students will further understand the complexity of Latino histories in the United States, as well as their varied and unique cultural contributions,” Patiño said.